 If the email address is invalid, you'll see an error message instead—but the same URL will still be provided for you to share with your contact.

 Your contact, by following the email instruction or using the URL you provided, will be redirected to a consent page.
-They should select the desired workspace to connect in the upper right corner of the page, then click the "Allow" button.
+They should select the desired Workspace to connect in the upper right corner of the page, then click the "Install Teamslink" button.

 Once permission is granted, the app appears in the App list of the Slack workspace.